Electrical Technology Course Descriptions

 Laboratory assignments enable students to demonstrate the theoretical topics covered in ELEC 113.
 Lab sessions train students to properly connect electrical circuitry and utilize appropriate metering instruments to take specific measurements to determine voltage, resistance, current, and power, and to troubleshoot various circuit layouts.
 Co-requisite: ELEC 113

-Electricity I: Theory and Analysis
+ELEC 113 Electricity I: Theory and Analysis (4 credits)

 This course presents principles, laws, and formulas relating to basic direct current (DC) and alternating current (AC) applications in electricity.
 Topics include electron theory, magnetism, DC power supplies, Ohm’s Law, Kirchhoff’s Laws, AC waveform analysis and basic motor design.
 Resistive and inductive loads and various electrical circuit layouts are analyzed.